dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 The `Render` lifecycle:

-1. Stop further rendering operations on the component:
+1. Avoid further rendering operations on the component:
    * After the first render.
    * When [`ShouldRender`](#suppress-ui-refreshing) is `false`.
 1. Build the render tree diff (difference) and render the component.